dolead/task_semaphore/README.md

 ## How does it work

 The main entry point is the Scheduler.
-That's the main object that will load the configuration you'll have registered, instantiate all the objects and route external signals to them (through methods like `stop_task`, `keepalive_task`. and `schedule`.
-That last one should be called regularly so task can be scheduled around.
+That's the main object that will load the configuration, register the different slots you specified and route external signals to them (through methods like `stop`, `keepalive`. and `schedule`).
+The last one should be called regularly so task can be scheduled around.
+The scheduler can have any number of slots.

 The number of tasks you can execute at the same time is controlled by the number of slots you decide to instantiate.
-The slots will register the state their in the database they're linked to.
-The base implementation uses Redis but you can implement your own !
-Pull requests are welcome !
+The slots will register the state their in the storage they're linked to.
+The base implementation uses Redis but you can implement your own!
+Pull requests are welcome!

 A slot can have any number of backends from which they'll retrieved a task to start.
 They do so by calling on the `poll` method of the backend, and if that methods returns `None`, the backend is considered as having nothing to do and the slot will poll the next one for a task.
 The backend is the only object you'll have to override to use this module.
 Here's an example :